-Stripe's team uses CSS instead of image files to render how Stripe's platform looks on devices to reduce file sizes and increase performance beyond even what efficient image file formats like SVG offer.
+Stripe's team uses CSS instead of image files to display how Stripe's platform looks on multiple devices because it reduces website file sizes and increases website loading performance beyond even what efficient image file formats like SVG offer.

 "We can add hardware-acceleration, animate any part, make it responsive without losing image quality, and precisely position DOM elements (e.g. other images) within the laptop’s display.
 This flexibility doesn’t mean giving up on clean code—the markup stays clear, concise and descriptive"

 <div class="laptop"> <span class="shadow"></span> <span class="lid"></span> <span class="camera"></span> <span class="screen"></span> <span class="chassis"> <span class="keyboard"></span> <span class="trackpad"></span> </span> </div>

 Descriptions of tradeoffs between different types of web animation:

 "CSS transitions.
 This is the fastest, easiest, and most efficient way to animate.
 For simple things like hover effects, this is the way to go."

 "Web Animations API...This should be your default choice for any animation where you need interactivity, random effects, chainable sequences, and anything richer than a purely declarative animation."

 "The most straightforward way to animate individual dots is to generate them in a three-dimensional space.
 To do this, we reused the code from our SVG to generate rows of dots as geometry in Three.js.
 Each row includes a different number of dots, from zero at the poles to five hundred at the equator.
 We used a sine function to choose the number of dots for each row, plotted each dot, and applied the lookAt method to rotate each dot to face the center of the sphere.
 However, the number of dots jumped inconsistently along a few latitudes, creating harsh lines and an unnatural effect in the longitudinal columns."